butttcoin/ButtCoinV2/source/selfdrop/readme.md

 This is a quick document about the ButtCoin self-drop (faucet).

-The self-drop is meant to reward anyone who makes a claim and any random address.
+The self-drop is meant to reward anyone who makes a claim as well as any random address with the same claim.
 Random address is any (previous) address that made a claim.
 The rewards are distributed in a following manner:

 Each time you make a claim, you are guaranteed to get 100 tokens!